chemouna/Nearby/README.md

 * Using an MVP structure.
 * Dependency injection with Dagger2.
 * Taking advantage of android build types to use a debug build for features such as logging that we don't want on release builds.

-#To Learn from this project :
+* Testing: using Mocks with retrofit

+#Focus on:

 ##Minimize mutability
   - Use val most of the time for immutability and minimise the use of var.

 ##Idiomatic use of kotlin
   - Use extensions
   - Use apply
   - Use of kotlin higher order functions to have a LINQ-style code

 ##Rx
-  - Don't break the chain
+  - Don't break the chain.

-##Tests
-  - Mocks with retrofit